KBNLresearch/tapeimgr/readme.md

     sudo tapeimgr-config

-Depending on your distro you main need to mark the desktop launcher as "trusted" ("Mark as Trusted").
+Depending on your distro, you may get an "Untrusted application launcher" warning the first time you try to run the desktop launcher.
+You can get rid of this by clicking on the "Mark as Trusted" button.

 ## Contributors